K9 Thunder: India

 In February 2020, media reported that IIT Madras along with IIT Kanpur, Armament Research and Development Establishment (ARDE) and Research Centre Imarat (RCI) are working on redesigning an existing 155 mm shell using ramjet propulsion that can cover 60 km+ range.
 It will be compatible with K9 Vajra-T. The shell will use precision guidance kit for trajectory correction.
 IIT Madras is ensuring that Munitions India can manufacture the shells.

 The 100th vehicle was delivered to the Indian Army on 18 February 2021, completing the contract ahead the schedule.
 The tanks are being produced in L&T's facility in Armoured Systems Complex, Hazira.

 In May 2021, it was reported that India's Defence Research and Development Organisation is working with Larsen & Toubro on a light tank using the K9 chassis with 105 mm or 120 mm gun system to counter China's Type 15 tank.
 The light tank variant was opted out as the estimated vehicle weight exceeded 30 tonne, limiting the places to operate.

 The Indian Army planned ordering an additional 40 K-9 Vajra-T from Larsen & Toubro as of 2021 after completion of high altitude trials at Ladakh under cold climatic conditions.
 India is also looking to export the K9 Vajra-T variant to third countries in collaboration with South Korea and industry partners.
 As per a report in 2022, the MoD could place a repeat order of 200 K9 Vajra-T worth ₹9600 crore after satisfactory performance of the guns at high altitude terrain.
 The Batch II is to be equipped with enhanced engine suited for high altitude operation, and is expected to complete delivery by 2028.

 The Acceptance of Necessity (AoN) for first 100 units was cleared by 27 September 2022 by the Defence Acquisition Council (DAC).
 This will be followed by issuing request for proposal (RFP) to L&T and cost negotiations.
 As of February 2023, Hanwha was under a discussion for an order of 100 additional units.
 According to a report in May 2024, the clearance for next 100 units would be approved after the formation of a new government after 2024 Indian general election.
 The Cabinet Committee on Security cleared the purchase of 100 units on 12 December 2024.
 The contract, worth ₹7628.70 crore, was signed with Larsen & Toubro on 20 December 2024 in the South Block, New Delhi.
 The entire order is to be processed and delivered by the end of 2025.
 On 3 April 2025, L&T signed another contract with Hanwha Aerospace at $253 million to execute the order.
 The indigenous content of the system is expected to be over 60% for the order.

+On 10 June 2026, India Today reported that the Indian Army is planning to acquire another tranche of over 300 Vajra howitzers at a cost of around ₹23000 crore.
+The proposal is expected to be discussed at the meeting of the Defence Procurement Board (DPB), chaired by the Defence Secretary, during the second week of the month.